nikkilamagna/balance/README.md

 # balance
-A frontend for ledger
+A frontend for ledger, built in Svelte.
-Let's make a little change here, k?